katch33/delicious-badger/README.md

-# katch33 / Martin
+My name is katch33/Martin and his website is a static journal page

-This website is a static journal page for me to track my game design work.
+for me to track my game design work.
+I have written the site in
-I have written the site in markdown and hosted it on my github to provide
+markdown and hosted it on my github to provide
 a simple clean way of having everything centralised.
 ----
 Below you will find links to my itch.io page, my youtube channel and a link